-But in real, document window offers unique aspects that can make painting handy for the artists.
+But in reality, the document window offers unique aspects that can make painting handy for the artists.
 You can light and render the objects in 2-Dimension and even sculpt on Illustration.

-Here we provide you the complete list of sculpting brushes in ZBrush digital sculpting.
-Play around with each one of them it is crucial to have a proper idea about the brushes for sculpting.
+Here we provide you with the complete list of sculpting brushes in ZBrush digital sculpting.
+Play around with each one of them; it is crucial to have a proper idea about the brushes for sculpting.

 Standard brush, Move brush, Elastic brush, Displace brush, Inflate brush, Standard brush, Magnify brush, Blob brush, Pinch Brush, Flatten Brush, Clay Brush, Morph Brush, Layer Brush, Nudge Brush, Snake Hook brush, Z Project Brush, Smooth Brush, Mesh Insert Brush, Clip Brush, Masking Brush, Trim Brush, Planar brush, Polish brush, Select lasso brush, Move part, Move topological, Move elastic.